yearn/yearn-devdocs/README.md

 GIT_USER=<Your GitHub username> USE_SSH=true yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are using GitHub pages for hosting, this command is a convenient way to build the website and push it to the `gh-pages` branch.

+## Contribute

-## Versioning
+## Doc structure

+Doc is split in two, the versioned doc and the non-versioned doc.
+Doc is generated from markdown or HTML files.

+### Not versioned doc

+In the `docs` folder:

+- getting-started
+- partners
+- v1

+### Versioned doc

+In `versioned_docs` you will find several versions of the vault doc that corresponds to a tagged release.
+In `docs/v2` you can find the latest version that corresponds to the changes on year-vault master is the documentation for the next/unreleased version.

+Versioned doc should not be edited but generated directly from the vault codebase.

+#### Generating Versioned doc

 To generate API docs and coin a new release, do the following.
 ```